Deep Vein Thrombosis Behind Knee

 • Heavy or tight feeling: Some individuals report a sensation of tightness or heaviness in the leg, particularly around the knee area.

-Several factors can increase the risk of developing deep vein thrombosis behind knee, including:
+after learning the early stage blood clot in knee symptoms you should know that Several factors can increase the risk of developing deep vein thrombosis behind knee, including:

 • Prolonged immobility: People spend a lot of time seated for such occasions as in flights or a car and this poses a great danger because blood circulation in the legs is restricted.